Chart Color Schemes

 Walkerston - Eton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Walkerston - Eton's dwelling structure, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-Home ownership in Walkerston - Eton stood at 38.1%, with mortgaged dwellings at 44.0% and rented ones at 17.9%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent was $330, compared to Non-Metro Qld's $340.
-Nationally, Walkerston - Eton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The latest Census evaluation shows that Walkerston - Eton's dwelling structure comprised 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in Walkerston - Eton was at 38.1%, with the remaining dwellings either mortgaged (44.0%) or rented (17.9%).
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average.
+The median weekly rent figure was recorded as $330, compared to Non-Metro Qld's $340.
+Nationally, Walkerston - Eton's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing